datdao1998/AWS-SAA-03-Note/document/ec2/instances/spot-instance.md

 * You can't stop a Spot Instance if the associated Spot Instance request is cancelled.
 When the Spot Instance request is cancelled, you can only terminate the Spot Instance.
 * You can't stop a Spot Instance if it is part of a fleet or launch group, or Availability Zone group.

+## Spot Block
+Spot Instances with a defined duration (also known as **Spot blocks**) are designed not to be interrupted and will run continuously for the duration you select.

+This makes them ideal for jobs that take a finite time to complete, such as batch processing, encoding and rendering, modeling and analysis, and continuous integration

+## Spot Fleet
+**A Spot Fleet** is a collection, or fleet, of Spot Instances, and optionally On-Demand Instances.

+The Spot Fleet attempts to launch the number of Spot Instances and On-Demand Instances to meet the target capacity that you specified in the Spot Fleet request.
+The request for Spot Instances is fulfilled if there is available capacity and the maximum price you specified in the request exceeds the current Spot price.
+The Spot Fleet also attempts to maintain its target capacity fleet if your Spot Instances are interrupted.